-Experiences Canada will find a group that shares your group's objectives and interests in organizing the same types of activities.
-If your group would like to be twinned with a specific group, please identify this on the Application Form in the "pre-twin" section.
-Once we find a twin, the group organizers will be notified by email.
+Experiences Canada will match you with a group that shares your group's objectives and interests in organizing the same types of activities.
+If your group would like to be twinned with a specific group, please identify this on the Application Form in the "pretwin" section.
+Once your twin group is confirmed, it is recommended that you contact your twin Group Organizer and engage in frequent communication to plan both legs of the exchange.